sudheerapte/popcornserver/doc/commands.rst

 root of the tree to a node.
 In this sequence, words are separated using a slash or a dot.
 An example of a path: ``.board.a/empty``

-Words and paths are used to describe the Popcorn tree-based UX Model;
+.. sidebar:: The UX Model

-see :doc:`popcorn-ux-model` for details.
+   This is a brief outline of the tree-based UX Model; see :doc:`popcorn-ux-model` for details.

-Briefly, nodes in a tree represent sub-states of the UX model.
+Nodes in a tree represent sub-states of the UX model.
 They can be of these types:

 An **alternate-parent** node
    Has a set of possible child nodes, only one of which can be